José Fernández (right-handed pitcher): Early life

-Professional baseball career
+Professional career

 Draft and minor leagues

 The Florida Marlins selected Fernández 14th overall in the first round of the 2011 MLB draft.
 Fernández signed with the Marlins, receiving a $2 million signing bonus.
 After he signed with the Marlins, he made one start for the Gulf Coast Marlins of the Rookie-level Gulf Coast League, and one start for the Jamestown Jammers of the Class A-Short Season New York–Penn League.

 Pitching for the Greensboro Grasshoppers of the Class A South Atlantic League (SAL) to start the 2012 season, Fernández threw the first six innings of a combined no-hitter.
 He was twice named the SAL pitcher of the week.
 Fernández was named to appear in the 2012 All-Star Futures Game.
 After pitching to a 7–0 win–loss record and a 1.59 ERA in 14 games for Greensboro, the Marlins promoted Fernández to the Jupiter Hammerheads of the Class A-Advanced Florida State League.
 He finished the 2012 season with a 14–1 win–loss record, a 1.75 ERA, and 158 strikeouts in 134 innings pitched at Greensboro and Jupiter.
 He was named the Marlins' Minor League Pitcher of the Year.